A few years ago, I was trying to learn SEO.

 But if you are a completely new SaaS company then there is a very high chance that even your linkable content will be lost somewhere in Google.

-Remember you only get links when your content is visible to people who are writing content through any traffic channel I.e SEO, Google Ads, Social Media, Influencers.
+Remember you only get links when your content is visible to people who are writing content through any traffic channel I.e SEO, Google Ads, Social Media, and Influencers.

 What’s my take on link building for new SaaS startups?